Dan Hodges Wins the Afghan War

 In 2012, the US army officer Colonel Daniel Davis made very similar observations in his searing account of US military failure in Afghanistan Dereliction of Duty.
 Hodges does not seem to be aware of any of this, and doesn’t seem to care, in his eagerness to offer Telegraph readers a happy ending and a feelgood narrative.

 Like others who have made similar arguments about al Qaeda’s ‘command posts’ in Afghanistan, Hodges entirely fails to appreciate that a network/movement like al Qaeda does not, and never has, needed Afghanistan to further its agenda.

-The war in Afghanistan was one example of such overkill, shown by the US and its allies, which has helped AQ to grow and expand and find its way into countries where it previously had no presence.
-As Patrick Cockburn argued in the Independent yesterday, ‘The US has spent billions of dollars on its “war on terror” to counter the threat and succeeded in killing Osama bin Laden three years ago.
-And yet al-Qa”ida-type groups are arguably stronger than ever now, especially in Syria and Iraq where they control an area the size of Britain, but also in Libya, Lebanon, Egypt and beyond.’
+The war in Afghanistan was one of the more egregious examples, and its failure has helped AQ to grow and expand and find its way into countries where it previously had no presence.
+As Patrick Cockburn argued in the Independent yesterday,

+The US has spent billions of dollars on its “war on terror” to counter the threat and succeeded in killing Osama bin Laden three years ago.
+And yet al-Qa’ida-type groups are arguably stronger than ever now, especially in Syria and Iraq where they control an area the size of Britain, but also in Libya, Lebanon, Egypt and beyond.